tarannum22/postgresql_docker_dev/README.md

   - pgadmin IP - 5050

 To use this script you need :
-Docker Engine
+  - Docker Engine
-Docker Compose
+  - Docker Compose
-*Docker Desktop installation usually takes care of both
+Docker Desktop installation usually takes care of both

-## To start run
+## To start run in the project folder
 docker-compose up

-## For linux systems, the first run will fail.
-Please change the file permission for the data folder created
-sudo chown -R 5050:5050 data
+## For linux systems
+The first run will fail.
+Please change the file permission for the data folder created. sudo chown -R 5050:5050 data

 More details here. pgAdmin needs the data folder to have UID and GID as 5050:5050